Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

-While the stable and irregular phases are typically apparent by eye in a plot of $t_H$ vs $\epsilon$, distinguishing the unstable from metastable phase is a quantitative task.
+While stable and irregular initial data are typically apparent by eye in a plot of $t_H$ vs $\epsilon$, distinguishing the unstable from metastable classes is a quantitative task.
 As we described in section \ref{s:methods}, we find the least squares fit of $t_H=a\epsilon^{-p}+b$ to all evolutions with $t_H>t_{fit}$ for the given $(\mu,\sigma)$, running over values $t_{fit}=60,80,100$.
 Using the covariance matrix of the fit, we also find the standard error for each fit parameter.
-We classify a width as having unstable evolution if the best fit value of $p$ is within two standard errors of $p=2$ for $t_{fit}=60,80$ or one standard error for $t_{fit}=100$ (due to a smaller number of data points, the standard errors for $t_{fit}=100$ tend to be considerably larger).\footnote{except for poor fits as described in our discussion of the irregular phase.} Considering larger values of $t_{fit}$ helps to ensure that the particular initial profile does not reach the perturbative regime at smaller amplitude values.
+We classify a width as having unstable evolution if the best fit value of $p$ is within two standard errors of $p=2$ for $t_{fit}=60,80$ or one standard error for $t_{fit}=100$ (due to a smaller number of data points, the standard errors for $t_{fit}=100$ tend to be considerably larger).
+In contrast, we classify a width as having metastable evolution if the best fit $p$ is statistically significantly different from $2$ (in that the best fit value is more than 2 standard errors from $p=2$ for $t_{fit}=60,80$ and more than 1 standard error from $p=2$ for $t_{fit}=100$).
+This indicates that either further subleading contributions in a perturbative expansion of $t_H$ are non-negligible in this regime for metastable initial data or that possibly metastable initial data are stable at the first nontrivial order in perturbation theory.
+Considering larger values of $t_{fit}$ helps to ensure that the leading perturbative terms do not come to dominate for particular initial profile at the smallest computationally accessible amplitude values.
+In the case that the fit to $t_H=a\epsilon^{-p}+b$ has large reduced $\chi^2$ or is sensitive to fitting algorithm, the data are not well-described by our fitting function, so we classify it as irregular (see the next subsection).